Jefferies Financial Group Analysts Give BT Group – CLASS A (LON:BT.A) a GBX 330 Price Target

-Jefferies Financial Group set a GBX 330 ($4.34) price objective on BT Group – CLASS A (LON:BT.A) in a report issued on Tuesday morning, Borsen Zeitung reports.
-The firm currently has a buy rating on the communications services company’s stock.
+Jefferies Financial Group set a GBX 330 ($4.34) price target on BT Group – CLASS A (LON:BT.A) in a report released on Tuesday, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the communications services company’s stock.

 BT Group plc provides communications services worldwide.
 Its Consumer segment sells telephones, baby monitors, and Wi-Fi extenders through high street retailers, online BT Shop, and Website BT.com; and offers home phone, copper and fiber broadband, TV, and mobile services in various packages.
 The company's EE segment offers 2G, 3G, and 4G mobile network services; broadband, fixed-voice, and TV services; and postpaid and prepaid plans, and emergency services network.